gbdev/pandocs/src/SGB_Command_Packet.md

 # Command Packet Transfers

 Command packets are transferred from the Game Boy to the SNES by using bits 4 and 5 of of [the `JOYP` register][JOYP].
-These lines are normally used to select the two rows in the Game Boy keyboard matrix (which still works).
+These lines are normally used to select one of the two button groups (which [still works as usual][JOYP]).

 ## Transferring Bits